climatescope/climatescope.org/app/_en_country/honduras.md

 published: true
 ---

-As a result of a generous feed-in tariff (FiT), most solar photovoltaic installations in Central America in 2015 occurred in Honduras.
+As a result of a generous feed-in tariff (FiT), most solar PV installations in Central America in 2015 occurred in Honduras.
 The FiT, along with a new electricity law, has created major changes to the renewable energy sector in the country.

 Honduras’s power sector is going through a period of transition.
 The power market has been controlled by state-owned utility Empresa Nacional de Energia Eléctrica (ENEE), which is responsible for all transmission and distribution.
 ENEE also generated 20% of the total 8.5TWh produced in 2015.